 - 1. What are the reasons that members of the household have not enrolled in one of the State's Health Insurance Programs? - 2.
 Next I would like to ask you about possible reasons why the uninsured residents in the household have not enrolled in RIte Care.
 Please tell me whether each of the following is a major reason, a minor reason, or not a reason at all. - I don't think we would be eligible for it because our employer offers health insurance. - I don't think we would be eligible because my household makes too much money. - We would be concerned about being able to see the doctors or health care providers I want to. - Our household wouldn't want to be receiving government assistance. - The uninsured members of our household don't really need health insurance coverage. - Our household would worry that the costs would be too high. - I would be concerned about the quality of care. - I would be concerned that health care professionals would treat me or my family differently. - 3.
 There are certain requirements based on age and income for eligibility to enroll in RIte Care.
 If the uninsured members of your household were eligible to enroll in the RIte Care program, how interested would they be in enrolling? - 4.
 Have you or others in your household visited the web site for HealthSource RI? - 5.
 IF THEY HAVE VISITED HEALTHSOURCE RI WEBSITE: What types of information did you look for on the website? - 6.
 IF THEY HAVE VISITED HEALTHSOURCE RI WEBSITE: How easy was it to find the information you were looking for ? - 7.
-At any time since October 2017, did any of the uninsured members of your household apply for health insurance coverage through HealthSource RI or some other way? - 8.
-ASK IF HH APPLIED FOR HEALTH INSURANCE: Did the uninsured members of the household apply for Medicaid or RIte Care, Private Health Insurance (through HealthSource RI), or some other insurance? - 9.
-ASK IF HH APPLIED FOR HEALTH INSURANCE: What happened with the application(s)?
+At any time since October 2019, did any of the uninsured members of your household apply for health insurance coverage through HealthSource RI or some other way?

-- 10. ASK OF THOSE VISITING OR CONTACTING HEALTHSOURCE RI BUT NOT APPLYING: Next, I would like you to think about the reasons you did not CHOOSE a health care plan through HealthSource RI.
+- 8. ASK IF HH APPLIED FOR HEALTH INSURANCE: Did the uninsured members of the household apply for Medicaid or RIte Care, Private Health Insurance (through HealthSource RI), or some other insurance? - 9.
+ASK IF HH APPLIED FOR HEALTH INSURANCE: What happened with the application(s)? - 10.
+ASK OF THOSE VISITING OR CONTACTING HEALTHSOURCE RI BUT NOT APPLYING: Next, I would like you to think about the reasons you did not CHOOSE a health care plan through HealthSource RI.
 Why didn't you select a health care plan? - 11.
 How familiar are you with the help that is available through the Affordable Care Act to pay for health insurance? - 12.
 As you may know there is help to pay for health insurance as a result of the Affordable Care Act and state assistance.
 Did you check to see if you were eligible for any help to pay for your health insurance? - 13.
-Has your family paid the tax penalty for uninsured members not having health coverage in 2017? - 14.
-How important was the tax penalty in the decision whether to buy health insurance for uninsured family members?
+Are you aware of the NEW state mandate that requires all residents to have health insurance coverage or pay a penalty? - 14.
+ASK IF AWARE OF MANDATE: How important was the penalty in the decision whether to buy health insurance for uninsured family members? - 15.
+ASK IF NOT AWARE OF MANDATE: Knowing that there is a new state mandate that requires all residents to have health insurance coverage or pay a penalty will this influence your decision to obtain health insurance in the future?